 5) Plan Ahead

-a) What interests your volunteers, donors, supporters, and staff?
+a) What are the interests of your volunteers, donors, supporters, and staff?

 Choose community activities that your current supporters want to attend.
-So, look to your supporters to guide you to what community activities you will participate in.
+Empower your supporters to guide the choice of which community activities the organization will participate in.

 b) What are your goals?